AllLiver/pine/README.md

  - Fast writing with Rust's powerful standard library

 # Installation
-Verify you have rust and git installed
+Verify you have rust, gcc or other basic c build tools, and git installed
 and then run this command:
 ```
 git clone https://github.com/allliver/pine && cd pine && cargo install --path .